aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/300-lab-03-functions.md

     ```
 **Optional Challenge:**

 The _Metadata_ section of a template allows arbitary YAML or JSON.

 One use is specifying ParameterGroups and ParameterLabels.
 These are used when deploying a CloudFormation template by the AWS Console.
 They are used to improve the experience of users deploying your template.

-You can improve your CloudFormation template by adding the `AmiID` to the existing `Amazon EC2 Configuration` ParameterGroup.
+You can improve your CloudFormation template by adding the `AmiID` to the existing `Amazon EC2 Configuration` [ParameterGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudformation-interface-parametergroup.html).

-Add the `AmiID` to [ParameterGroup in the Metadata section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudformation-interface-parametergroup.html).
-Add a label of `Amazon Machine Image ID` using the [ParameterLabel key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudformation-interface-parameterlabel.html)
+1. Add the `AmiID` to the [ParameterGroup in the Metadata section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudformation-interface-parametergroup.html).
+2. Add a label of `Amazon Machine Image ID` using the [ParameterLabel key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudformation-interface-parameterlabel.html)

 {{%expand "Expand here to see the solution" %}}
 ```yaml